trusktr/rocket-module/README.md

       thus eliminating the two previous month's worth of work. (:

 ### v1.0.0
+- [ ] Switch to npm CLI instead of programmatic usage to see if that fixes random NPM bugs that don't happen when I try from CLI.
 - [ ] Add common Webpack loaders: babel, coffeescript, typescript, glslify, css, less, sass, and stylus.
 - [ ] Use Webpack's caching feature so that only